compusam/simonbreak/README.md

 # Mind Break
-Mind Break is based on "simon says" game, purpose of this code is to test React.js, making a simple component trying to use the basic React functionality, in next versions code will be improved, using mas React.js patterns (like Flux).
+Mind Break is based on "simon says" game, purpose of this code is to test React.js, making a simple component trying to use the basic React functionality, in next versions code will be improved, using more React.js patterns (like Flux) and other javascript libraries like gulp.js and node.js.

 # Version 1.0
 4 Levels